jhpyle/docassemble/_docs/functions.md

 Since [Redis] is an [in-memory database], it is not appropriate for long-term storage or for the storage of large amounts of data.

-An alternative is to store data in SQL.  **docassemble** provides three functions that allow you to store, retrieve, and delete data.
+An alternative is to store data in SQL.
+DALang provides three functions that allow you to store, retrieve, and delete data.

 {% include side-by-side.html demo="database_storage" %}